derekhanbaliq/f1tenth-software-stack/README.md

 ```
 All the other parameters remain the same.

-Go to levine_sim_launch.py, comment and uncomment the desired pure pursuit / LQR / MPC corresponding code to finish the config.
+Go to levine_sim_launch.py, comment & uncomment the desired pure pursuit / LQR / MPC corresponding code to finish the config.

 Go to terminal, run following command
 ```bash